Ridge Hill Mall

 Ridge Hill, formerly known as Westchester's Ridge Hill is a mixed-use lifestyle center located between Interstate 87 and the Sprain Brook Parkway in Yonkers, New York.
 With its grand opening in 2011, Ridge Hill features a variety of retail stores, restaurants, condominiums, and offices.
 It was developed by Forest City Ratner Companies, Forest City's New York subsidiary.
 The center was built on an 84-acre parcel of land purchased from the City of Yonkers.
 Forest City later sold its mall business to Queensland Investment Corporation.
-The mall's anchor stores are Showcase Cinemas, Dick's Sporting Goods, TJ Maxx, Whole Foods Market, Lowe's, and Legoland Discovery Centre.

 History

 The Yonkers Industrial Development Agency began planning the center in 2000 to develop a site and stimulate job growth.
 Prior to any development, the land was occupied by a sanitarium, hospital, church, and rehab center.
 After later granting a lease to Lockheed Martin, and when the lack of jobs continued, the lease was terminated by purchasing the remainder of the contract.
 The City of Yonkers began taking bids from developers, and Ridge Hill won the contract.
 Original tenants announced included Whole Foods Market and L.L.Bean.
 Saks Fifth Avenue also showed an interest in adding a location in Yonkers.

 In early 2007, the land was cleared to make way for Ridge Hill's construction.
 Construction formally broke ground on November 8, 2007, with an original projected completion date in 2009.
 However, in late 2009, Forest City stated that due to the economic recession, the anticipated completion would be pushed back until 2011.